ibm-cloud-docs/devsecops/devsecops-tutorial-cd-toolchain.md

 #### {{site.data.keyword.compliance_short}}
 {: #tutorial-cd-toolchain-scc}

 1. Accept or edit the automatically populated settings.
-For more information, see [{{site.data.keyword.compliance_short}}](https://cloud.ibm.com/security-compliance/overview){: external} and the [tool integration](/docs/devsecops?topic=devsecops-scc) configuration process.

 2. Click **Continue** to view the Summary page.